 Giesecke Engineering Research Building

 AggieFab completed its move into the Frederick E. Giesecke Engineering Research Building (GERB) in August 2017 and now resides on the first floor.
-Located at 1617 Research Parkway in Texas A&M University’s Research Park, parking is available in the adjacent lot with a campus bus stop near the front of the building.
+GEB is located at 1617 Research Parkway in Texas A&M University’s Research Park, and parking is available in the adjacent lot with a campus bus stop near the front of the building.

 AggieFab shares the first floor of the Giesecke building with the Materials Characterization Facility (MCF).